 2.3.
 Effect of bioagents on egg-hatching

-From the freshly collected samples three egg masses were excised and transferred to each of the Petri plates (5 cm) which were filled with 10 mL of culture filtrates of different concentrations (25, 50, 75 and 100 per cent) of all bacterial and fungal bio-agents and a Petri plate with sterile water served as a control.
+From the freshly collected samples, three egg masses were excised and transferred to each of the Petri plates (5 cm), which were filled with 10 mL of culture filtrates of different concentrations (25, 50, 75 and 100%) of all bacterial and fungal bioagents and a Petri plate with sterile water served as a control.
 Egg masses were gently scratched so that eggs were exposed to different treatments.
-Three replications of each treatment were maintained and were incubated at room temperature.
-The treated plates were observed under a stereo binocular microscope for egg hatching for every 24 h of incubation for 3 days (24, 48, and 72h) and number of hatched eggs were counted at every 24 h interval.
-The per cent egg hatching inhibition was calculated using following Abbott's (1987) formula:
+Three replications of each treatment were maintained and incubated at room temperature.
+The treated plates were observed under a stereo binocular microscope for egg hatching every 24 h of incubation for 3 days (24, 48, and 72h) and the number of hatched eggs was counted at every 24 h interval.
+The per cent egg hatching inhibition was calculated using the following Abbott's (1987) formula:

 I (%) = (C-T)CX100